LaurenceScotford/udacity-fsjd-project-3/README.md

 ## About

 This is a front end for an online store.
 It is built using the Angular framework.
+A corresponding back end can be found at [https://github.com/LaurenceScotford/udacity-fsjd-project-2](https://github.com/LaurenceScotford/udacity-fsjd-project-2).

 ### Navigation

 When a user navigates to the root URL for the store, it initally shows the product list page.
 The user can navigate freely between this page and their cart by using the navigation links in the header.

+### Register

+The register page enables a user to register for a new account.
+Registration and login are required before a purchase can be made.

+### Login

+The login page enables a user to login to an existing account.
+Login is required before a purchase can be made.

 ### Product list page